zhullyb/monyhar/monyhar/docs/standards/conduct.md

 # Codes of Conduct

-Chromium contributors participate in many organizations that standardize Web APIs.
+Monyhar contributors participate in many organizations that standardize Web APIs.
 These organizations have rules that govern participants' behavior.
 We need to follow these rules, and we can expect that others in these bodies will also follow the rules.